 Investigation into unique insights becomes more accessible with simple data and underlying structures, opening it up to knowledge workers across your organization—especially those who might have shied away from technical work before.

 And a suite of tools for controlling, managing, and collaborating across a knowledge graph, like GraphGrid, comes with an intuitive search for full-text articles and unstructured data.
 That alone helps unlock unexpected truths across a sprawling corpus of online articles, social media interactions, customer interactions, or other forms your data might take.
 Graph data is also easily visualized to show the type and strength of relationships between nodes, unlocking new investigatory avenues for your entire organization.

 Every organization faces a degree of lag (at best) and whiplash (at worst) in the repetitive cycle between identifying the need for new data, reports, or visualizations and fighting with technical staff over the bandwidth required to finalize the implementation.

 And one of the main ways these cycles spiral into their worst qualities is inconsistency in the language used around data.
-By helping implement and validate a common language, knowledge graphs are “whiteboard-friendly,” allowing discrete teams to coordinate in the same room or over Zoom calls to discuss needs and scope development projects collaboratively.
+By helping implement and validate a common language, knowledge graphs are “whiteboard-friendly.”
+They allow discrete teams to coordinate in the same room or over Zoom calls to collaboratively discuss needs and scope development projects.

 Platforms that help organizations build and maintain collaborative knowledge graphs often come with integrations for event-driven architectures.
 The knowledge graph can react and respond to events, ingesting data from any number of sources, transforming it in real-time using natural language processing (NLP), or trigger dynamic indexing and search processes.
 Developers already put hard work into their automation and can now extend that into knowledge work.

-Once developers have deployed a Showme to GraphGrip CDP, all updates to its results are incorporated and displayed in real-time.
+Once developers have deployed a Showme to GraphGrip, all updates to its results are incorporated and displayed in real time.